Barney's Great Adventure: Filming

-The film was shot in mid-September 1997 on locations outside Montreal, Canada, including the renowned Ste.
-AnnedeBellevue's Morgan Arboretum, a popular wildlife sanctuary.
+Production began in early July 1997 to and wrapped in mid-September of that same year.
+It was filmed in locations outside Montreal, Canada, including the renowned Ste.
+Anne de Bellevue's Morgan Arboretum, a popular wildlife sanctuary.
 The veteran film crew was initially a bit skeptical of the large purple star.
-Gomer expressed his desire to work in Montreal, Canada to save on the cost of filming the movie.

 Original version

 According to writer Stephen White, he penned an initial script that was cut down for being too lengthy.
 In the original script, the egg was going to hatch a giant bird who misses its mother, Baby Bop and BJ were expected to make a lot more screen time, appearing in the farmhouse attic, but those scenes were soon scrapped, as director Steve Gomer claimed the scenes to be "unaffordable", Miss Goldfinch was originally planned to be a comedic character, as opposed to the more subdued character of the final film, the circus scenes and the "Collector" character were not in the original drafts, as well as rather than using a log, Barney and the gang would have built a plane out of cardboard boxes, and the film originally saw the main characters each have their own dreams and desires fulfilled by the end of the film.